tw-in-js/twind/docs/advanced/setup.md

 ## Sheet

 Twind collects generated CSS rules in sheet to make theme available to the environment.
-By default twind uses a speedy (CSSOM) implementation when running in the browser.
+By default Twind uses a speedy (CSSOM) implementation when running in the browser.
 On the server a no-op implementation is used.

 ### CSSOM Sheet

-> This is the default implementation in browser environments.
+> 💡 This is the default implementation in browser environments.

 If the `cssomSheet` is passed no `target` it looks for an style element with the id `__twind`.
 If no such element is found it will create one and append it to the `document.head`.